Orolu

 Orolu is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in the town of Ifon (or Ifon Osun) at.
+The current chairman of the council is Abolade Nureni Adekunle.

 It has an area of 80 km^{2} and a population of 103,077 at the 2006 census.

 The postal code of the area is 230.

+Orolu Area Council

+Orolu Area Council was created out of Orolu for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the council is Oladejo Kazeem A.